KostasValeckas/PyLongslit/_sources/bias.rst.txt

 this is done for every frame (not only bias frames).
 These pseudo-pixels are called the overscan, and they have a value that corresponds to the bias level for the frame the overscan is attached to.
-The overscan regions can be used to estimate the bias level frame-wise (as the bias level can drift through the night), while the master bias is a statistical estimate of the bias level acquired by combination of all the bias frames (these are usually taken before or after the observing night).
+The overscan regions can be used to estimate the bias level frame-wise (as the bias level can drift through the night), while the master bias is a statistical estimate of the bias level acquired by combination of all the bias frames (these are usually taken before or/and after the observing night).

 The bias frames carry the information about the bias level for every pixel individually, but only at the time the frames were taken.
 The overscan regions carry the information about the bias level for the exact time the frame was taken, but only as an overall estimate for the frame.
 Therefore, **a combination of both the overscan and the master bias is preferred**.
-However, only using the bias frames should also be sufficient for most detectors.
+The software can run without using the overscan (this is set in the :ref:`configuration file <conf>`), but this method will ignore any bias level drift between the individual frames.
 Only using the overscan is not allowed in the software, as the mean overscan completely neglects the 2D structure of the bias.